All cancer begins with a mutation

 diagnosis, many skin moles and multiple primary melanomas.
 People

-with FAMMM have a 17% risk of developing pancreatic cancer.
+with FAMMM have a 13 to 22 fold increased risk of developing pancreatic cancer.

 |Hereditary Nonpolyposis Colorectal Cancer